 Subscribe to join thousands of other ecommerce experts

-Does your modern, 2021 browser respect privacy and therefore not reveal any personal information without your consent to unknown third-parties?
+How advanced is data protection in 2021?
+Does your modern browser respect privacy and therefore not forward any personal data to unknown third parties without your consent?
 The short – but still true – answer is: no. The longer answer is: it depends.
 What is for sure though is that the situation is rather confusing, even for individuals with a technical background.
-So I did some research on the topic, which I am going to share with you now.
+Therefore, I did some research on the topic of browser data protection in 2021.
+In this blog I am going to share with you the key findings.

 Nowadays, privacy matters have become part of our daily routines.
-Clicking away a cookie consent dialog is part of today’s user experience, and not the best one, imho.
-The GDPR (General Data Protection Regulation) created new business models such as consent management platforms, and supporting the GDPR principles is essentially a sine qua non for larger SaaS vendors now.
+Clicking away a cookie consent dialog is part of today’s user experience, and not the best one.
+The GDPR (General Data Protection Regulation) created new business models, such as consent management platforms.
+Supporting the GDPR principles is essentially a sine qua non for larger SaaS vendors now.
 As a matter of fact, privacy concerns are mainstream in 2021.

-But how does your main tool – your browser – handle privacy for your various internet experiences?
-And what is the situation on your mobile, where many apps are just thin wrappers around something called web views, which in fact are just browsers again?
+However, how does your main tool – your browser – handle privacy for your various internet experiences?
+Moreover, what is the situation on your mobile, where many apps are just thin wrappers around something called web views, which in fact are just browsers again?
 In a nutshell, it’s a disaster.
 It always was.

-Probably for this reason, browser vendors decided to take some counter-measures in order to prevent information from leaking.
+Probably, for this reason, browser vendors decided to take some counter-measures to prevent information from leaking.
 I will give you some examples: In 2017, Apple introduced and added Intelligent Tracking Prevention to the Safari browser, blocking 3rd-party cookies used for cross-site tracking.
-Ad tech land and others were not amused, because their remarketing endeavours are usually based on third-party cookies.
-Fingerprint defense was also announced to prevent misuse of your personal information, which is good in theory but not a perfect solution yet.
+This came as a despair of ad tech land and others, whose remarketing endeavours are usually based on third-party cookies.
+Fingerprint defence was also announced to prevent misuse of your personal information, which is good in theory but not a perfect solution yet.
 For more information regarding this development, I highly recommend reading this article published in the Financial Times.

-In 2019, Google announced their new privacy strategy, which you can find here.
+In 2019, Google announced its new privacy strategy, which you can find here.
 Just like Apple, they’ve introduced better fingerprinting defence.
-But with regard to cookies, Google proposed a different approach: more control over 3rd-party cookies.
+However, concerning cookies, Google proposed a different approach: more control over 3rd-party cookies.
 No surprise there, since Google has a far greater interest in cross-site tracking data than Apple.

 In contrast, Mozilla’s Firefox browser offers a lot of control over privacy-related features, an in-detailed explanation of which can be found in this blog post.
 This is probably one of the reasons why the Tor browser is based on a stripped and adapted version of Firefox.